SagarDhandare/Churn-Modelling-Project/README.md

 ## About the Dataset:
 The dataset is well-labeled to explain all its columns.
 The Target Variable is EXITED(0/1) which you have to predict.

+## Tech Stack
+- Python
+- Machine Learning
+- Pandas
+- Numpy
+- Scikit-learn
+- Google Colab

+## Feedback
+If you have any feedback, please reach out to me at [LinkedIn](https://www.linkedin.com/in/sagar-dhandare-a401271a3/)

+Please do ⭐ the repository, if you like this 😊

+Thank you ❤